towelWet/Towel-Popup-Blocker/README.md

 - The build script excludes development files like .git and node_modules
 - Only necessary runtime files are included in the final package
 - Manifest V3 is the primary target for new builds

+Configure Firefox Developer Edition:

+    Open Firefox Developer Edition.

+    Type about:config into the address bar and press Enter.

+    Click "Accept the Risk and Continue".

+    In the search bar at the top, type xpinstall.signatures.required.

+    You should see the preference xpinstall.signatures.required listed, likely set to true.

+    Double-click on the preference name (or click the toggle button on the right) to change the value to false.